 Does any of that sound good to you?

-If you said yes, then consider putting these clever money habits to work.
+If you said yes, then start putting these genius money habits to work!

 1. Track Your Spending